KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 ## Extending Materials

-The PBR clearcoat materials are defined by adding the `KHR_materials_clearcoat` extension to any glTF material.
+The PBR clearcoat materials are defined by adding the `KHR_materials_clearcoat` extension to any compatible glTF material (excluding those listed above).
 For example, the following defines a material like varnish using clearcoat parameters.

 ```json
 {